sanjayranjanagi/aps-portfolio.github.io/README.md

 <strong>Description:</strong> LinkedIn can use Dijkstra's Algorithm to rank content based on the shortest path to user interests and connections.
 This algorithm helps determine the most relevant articles, posts, and job listings for each user by considering their unique preferences and network.
 This ensures that users see content that is most pertinent to their professional goals and interests.
 </p>
 <p style="text-align: justify;">
-**Challenges:** Ensuring timely updates to rankings, maintaining relevance and diversity of content.
+<strong>Challenges:</strong> Ensuring timely updates to rankings, maintaining relevance and diversity of content.
 </p>
 [Here is my code for Dijkstras Algorithm](https://github.com/sanjayranjanagi/sanjayranjanagi.github.io/blob/4d0e93f35ec616655ef9c5c4f9363603ce7a6d36/Codes/Dijkstras.cpp).